lud/nobrain/README.md

 # nobrain

-This is a small command line utility to (re)generate passwords based on a master key, a domain name (or any other "domain" identifier), and optionnaly a username.
+This is a small command line utility to (re)generate passwords based on a master key, a domain name (or any other "domain" identifier), and optionally a username.

 With the single master key to remember, you can regenerate the same password